Do you want to learn about games development and technical games programming?

 Our programming courses will give you experience programming with cutting edge low-level APIs such as DirectX and OpenGL, as well as hands-on experience with industry hardware such as the Sony PlayStation 4.
 This popular low-level award aims to produce graduates with cutting edge skills.
 Graduates have gone on to work for Rockstar

-Our development courses focus on programming using existing industry standard games engines such as Unity and the UDK.
+Our development courses focus on programming using existing industry standard games engines such as UE4 and Unity.
 You will learn how to program at a professional level and will get a wealth of experience using the same systems that many games companies use to develop games for a range of platforms such as PC, PS4 and mobile.

 In our games design courses, you’ll develop your skills by using industry standard software and hardware such as Autodesk Creative Suite and the Unreal and Unity games engines.
 Using professional techniques acquired through lectures, tutorials, seminars, and industry workshops, you will develop a portfolio of industry standard work.